top of page

 How to Clean Your Dry Brush:

-Province Apothecary has a guide to clean Sweden's Iris Hantverk dry brush which is:
+Province Apothecary has a guide to cleaning dry brush (Sweden's Iris Hantverk dry brush) including the following:

 • Do not get brush wet.